proSamik/lighteweight-starter-kit-ios-app/README.md

-# Lighter Starter Kit - iOS App
+# Lighter Starter Kit - iOS + Mac App using SwiftUI

 This comes with-
 - 1/ Login using Apple and Google using Supabase